Pilaf

 Pilaf and similar dishes are common to Middle Eastern, West Asian, Balkan, Caribbean, South Caucasian, Central Asian, East African, Eastern European, Latin American, Maritime Southeast Asia, and South Asian cuisines; in these areas, they are regarded as staple dishes.

 Etymology

-According to the Oxford English Dictionary Online Edition's summary, the English word pilaf, which the OED, refers to the version with spelling "pilau," is a borrowing partly from Persian, partly from Hindi, and partly also from French and Italian.
-In more detail, the English pilau, of first use 1609 CE, has come from Persian pulaw (16th cent. as palāv), in turn from Hindi pulāv dish of rice and meat, from Sanskrit pulāka ball of rice, probably from Dravidian (cf Tamil puḷukku (adjective) simmered, (noun) boiled or parboiled food, puḷukkal cooked rice); probably partly via French pilau (1654; 1680 as pilaw; 1833 as pilaf), Italian pilao (1542).
+According to the Oxford English Dictionary Online Edition's summary, the English word pilaf, which the OED refers to the version with spelling "pilau," is a borrowing from Persian by way of Turkish.
+In more detail, the English pilau, of first use 1609 CE, has come from Persian pulaw (16th cent. as palāv), in turn from Hindi pulāv dish of rice and meat, from Sanskrit pulāka (ball of rice), probably from Dravidian (cf Tamil puḷukku (adjective) simmered, (noun) boiled or parboiled food, puḷukkal cooked rice); probably partly via French pilau (1654; 1680 as pilaw; 1833 as pilaf), Italian pilao (1542).